-Can students Students can select courses at the Glasgow School of Art or the National choose to study Piping Centre. courses out with the University?
 These courses cannot be selected as part of the online application process.
 Students will receive information and may register directly once they arrive here in Glasgow.

+Fees for these courses are included in the Study Abroad fee.
 Exchange students must pay an additional fee for these external courses.
-What happens Once we receive the application, students will receive feedback from the after the Admissions team. application is submitted?
+What happens after the application has been submitted?
+Once we receive the application, students will receive feedback from the Admissions team.
 This will be either: an unconditional offer OR a conditional offer with request for further information/documents OR a notification that their application has been unsuccessful.
-Do students need Students do not need to formally accept their offer. to accept their offer?
+Do students need to accept their offer?
+Students do not need to formally accept their offer.
 However, it is important that if students decide to withdraw from the programme, they let the Visiting Students team know to enable us to update our records.
-How do students Once students have been accepted and after applications have closed their find out if they course choices will be sent to academic Subject Coordinators for approval. have been accepted for The Visiting Students team will contact students by email, in July for semester their chosen 1/full year and December for semester 2, to advise whether they have been courses? academically approved for their chosen course or course level.
+How do students receive feedback on their courses?
+Once students have been accepted and after applications have closed their course choices will be sent to academic Subject Coordinators for approval.
+The Visiting Students team will contact students by email, in July for semester 1/full year and December for semester 2, to advise whether they have been academically approved for their chosen course or course level.
 We will also advise if alternative courses have been suggested by our academic staff for any course choices that are no longer available, as courses are subject to change.
-Once your students have registered on our student records system at the University of Glasgow, the Visiting Students team and the subject offices will enrol them in courses for which they have been pre-approved, where possible.
+Once students have registered on our student records system at the University of Glasgow, the Visiting Students team and the subject offices will enrol them in courses for which they have been pre-approved, where possible.
 These courses will then appear on the student's timetable.
-Ctudents should not attend to a small the areas lives in a constant Students should not attempt to enrol themselves in courses.
-Please note course enrolments are only final once students have arrived in Glasgow.
-Glasgow.
+Please note it is normal for some students not to have a full timetable before they arrive.
+These students will work with the visiting students' team to complete course enrolment once they have arrived in Glasgow.